 Hands up if you sat back and reflected that business was so much easier when you were much smaller!
 How many times have you seen your friends and colleagues run a profitable solopreneur business only to find their profits dropped when they grow their business?
 And when your own business grew, you found yourself working crazy hours just to pay for all those back-office costs – the receptionist, bookkeeper, filing clerk, etc. You want to grow your business not your back-office!

-In my previous article on How To Grow Your Business, I said that you had to get your strategies right in 4 key areas of business – sales and marketing, operations, administration and leadership.
+In my recent blog on How To Grow Your Business, I said that you had to get your strategies right in 4 key areas of business – sales and marketing, operations, administration and leadership.
 Herein lies the problem.
 Administration is something that MUST be done.
 Yet it is often done poorly or not at all.
 Administration is an area that can just take over your business if you’re not careful.
 We’ve all seen the well-oiled public service office where administration is everything and very little else seems to get done.
 You do not want to go there for your business.
 You want to grow your business, not your back-office!

 As a business owner, you KNOW

 - You have to have a social media presence.
 You know you’re supposed to post interesting content and connect with your audience on your Facebook page.
 You know you have to get online.

 - You have to look after your customers